RedisLabs/redislabs-docs/content/kubernetes/deployment/openshift/openshift-operatorhub.md

 ### Next steps

-After you install the Redis Enterprise operator into a project you can:
+After you install Redis Enterprise for Kubernetes into a project you can:

 - Navigate to the installed version and use the **Create New** button to create a new cluster in your namespace.